state-adapt/state-adapt/apps/docs2/docs/api/eslint-plugin-spaghetti/index/NoSpaghettiApiPattern.md

 writeCache(cache, value); // `cache` is the first argument.
 ```

-This configuration tells the rule to use `cache` when calculating the
+This configuration in `.eslintrc.json` tells the rule to use `cache` when
-score of either command:
+calculating the score of either command:

 ```json
 {